Azure/PSRule.Rules.Azure/docs/rules/en-US/Azure.VirtualNetwork.AppGwPrevention.md

 ## DESCRIPTION

-Internet exposed Application Gateways should use prevention mode to protect backend resources.
+Application Gateways with Web Application Firewall (WAF) enabled support two modes of operation, detection and prevention.

+- Detection - monitors and logs all threat alerts.
+In this mode, the web application firewall doesn't block incoming requests.
+- Protection - blocks intrusions and attacks that the rules detect.

 ## RECOMMENDATION

-Internet exposed Application Gateways should use prevention mode to protect backend resources.
+Consider switching Internet exposed Application Gateways to use prevention mode to protect backend resources.

+For more information see [Application Gateway WAF modes](https://docs.microsoft.com/en-us/azure/application-gateway/waf-overview#waf-modes).